cloudmesh-community/fa18-523-60/project-report/report.md

 hosted a single instance MongoDB database on Ubuntu 18.04 platform.
 As post install steps, our team had installed the Python Anaconda Distribution and other necessary libraries essential to complete the analysis.
-The communication between MongoDB and Python application happens by connecting string.
-The connect strin, one must have a valid username and password and necessary privileges to access and modify the database.
+The communication between the MongoDB and Python application happens by connecting string.
+The connect string, one must have a valid username and password and necessary privileges to access and modify the database.
 To accept the remote connection, one of the vital steps is to set a value of *bind_ip* to 0.0.0.0 in the *mongodb.conf* file that resides on the VM.
 For all cloud providers, our team had used free-tier services.
 We observed notable advantage of using